 - When a student is absent for five days, cumulatively, the Building Principal or designee will provide written notification of the number of days and dates of absences to the student's parent or legal guardian.
 The guidance counselor or case manager will be copied for follow-up. - When a student has been absent for ten days, cumulatively, the Building Principal or designee will provide written notification to the student's parent or legal guardian.
 The notice will include a warning and explanation of the potentially adverse academic consequences of the absences and request a conference with the student's parent or legal guardian and the guidance counselor to discuss this issue. - When a student has been absent for fifteen days, cumulatively, the Building Principal or designee will send the parent, legal guardian, and/or sending school representative a notification letter.
 The parent or legal guardian must contact the guidance counselor and/or child study team case manager to arrange a conference.
 The Building Principal or designee will send the parent, legal guardian, and/or sending school representative a notification letter.
+The parent or legal guardian must contact the Building Principal or designee will send the parent, legal guardian, and/or sending school representative a notification letter.
 The parent or legal guardian must contact the Building Principal or designee to arrange a conference. - When a student has been absent for eighteen days, cumulatively, the Building Principal or designee will provide written notification to the parent or legal guardian that the child has been denied course credit.
 The parent or legal guardian must then contact the main office to arrange for a conference with Administration personnel if they wish to appeal the decision.

 TARDY TO SCHOOL - Students are expected to arrive to school on time.
-Students must report to their first class by 7:40 a.m.
-Any student arriving to first class later than 7:40 a.m. will be marked tardy, and must sign in at the Main Office.
+Students must report to their homeroom by 7:40 a.m.
+Any student arriving to homeroom later than 7:40 a.m. will be marked tardy, and must sign in at the Main Office.
 In order for a tardy to be considered excused, a parent should provide a note with a reason for the child's late arrival.
 The determination as an excused or unexcused tardy will be made by the building Principal or designee.
 If a persistent pattern of lateness develops, the parent/guardian will be notified and required to attend a meeting with building administration.

 TARDY TO CLASS - Students are expected to be in their assigned class on time.
 In order for a tardy to be considered excused, a student must bring a note with a reason for the child's late arrival.
-The decision to excuse a tardy to class is at the discretion of the building Principal, or his designee.
+The decision to excuse a tardy to class is at the discretion of the building Principal, or their designee.
 If a persistent pattern of lateness develops, the classroom instructor notifies parents.
 Any student who misses more than ten minutes of a class may receive a cut subject to the administration's discretion.
+Students who miss 50% or more of their class will be marked absent for that class period.

-TARDY EXCUSED/UNEXCUSED - At the discretion of the building Principal, or his designee, a tardy may be considered excused.
+TARDY EXCUSED/UNEXCUSED - At the discretion of the building Principal, or their designee, a tardy may be considered excused.
 Unexcused tardiness (TU) to school/class shall be subject to disciplinary action.
 Four instances of tardiness shall constitute a single unexcused absence.
 This absence counts for possible loss of course credit.
 Tardiness due to a conflict in schedule with the sending district or when transportation is NOT PROVIDED is considered a tardy excused (TE).